Twitchkidd/run-club-web/README.md

 # run-club-web

 Hello!
 This is the web version of Run Club, the up-and-coming Tinder for running buddies and Uber for group runs!
-Hang in with us as it's built!
+Hang in with us as it's built! (please rewrite, lol)

-I should puh-robably edit that, right?
+## Stage 2

+Okay, back to create-react-app!
+Thank you Wes Bos for the node course, I don't want to look at Pug files like ever again though, lol.

 ## Stage 1